 We want the children in our community to have opportunities to develop academic, social, and physical skills as well as providing a space for fun!
 School holidays can be a difficult time for low-income families, a lack of childcare or funds to provide enrichment activities means that children’s development can decrease or stagnate.

 Our multi-sports camps which run over holidays work with up to 200 children a day, developing healthy habits alongside confidence and social skills.
 We also provide every child with a healthy home-cooked lunch.

 We also provide after-school clubs which focus on sports and reading comprehension, supporting the enrichment of children throughout the year.

 2. Developing Young People

-As part of our vision to give every child a great start in life, we are committed to developing the young people who come through our holiday and afterschool programs.
-We have 80 teenagers who have come through our ambassador programme.
+As part of our vision to give every child a great start in life, we are committed to developing the young people who come through our holiday and afterschool programmes.
+We have 90 teenagers who have come through our ambassador programme.
 They are given the chance to gain employability skills through us alongside work and volunteering opportunities.
-They are involved in helping us run after school activities and holiday programs.
+They are involved in helping us run after school activities and holiday programmes.

 3. Supporting Parents

 Holistic family support is key to childhood development, we are keen to foster strong family relationships as well as giving parents a network of local support.